antonkoetzler/myoro_flutter_library/README.md

 ## MFL provides

 1. Syntax improvements;
-1. A fully customizable design system with every widget you could need;
+1. A fully customizable design system with every `Widget` you could need;
 1. Implementation for various features you could need during development.

 ## How do I get started?